rgehrsitz/rex/docs/decisions/REX-M8-DURABLE-BOTTLENECK-ATTRIBUTION.md

 # D15 — Stop shared-Redis concurrency; optimize dense allocation separately

-Proposed for REX-M8.10 integration, 2026-09-13.
+Accepted for REX-M8.10 in PR #51, 2026-09-14.

-The production-concurrency line stops at one serial processor per REX daemon when partitions share one Redis process once this decision is integrated.
+The production-concurrency line stops at one serial processor per REX daemon when partitions share one Redis process.
 The unchanged five-run D13 diagnostic puts sparse Redis CPU utilization at a 0.601 median with one worker, 0.800 with two, and 0.933 with four.
 Two workers already fail the service-p99 gate, and four workers approach the single Redis execution thread's capacity.
-Faster client work would feed that shared server sooner; it would not remove the queueing that fails the latency gate.
+Together with flat per-script execution time and rising client-stage latency, this is consistent with queueing at that shared execution thread.
+Faster client work would feed the shared server sooner; it would not remove that queueing.

+Dense Redis utilization retains headroom at a 0.520 median with two workers and 0.689 with four.
+Dense closes on the repeated D13 speedup failure rather than
+saturation: its two-worker median remained below 1.50x, and dense-only work cannot satisfy the overall gate while sparse fails structurally.
+Dense serial efficiency remains an independent target below.

 This decision does not reject partitioning or parallelism on a different topology.
 A future proposal may measure one Redis execution domain per